 The core idea of the Attachment Theory is that, to ensure the child's healthy social and emotional development, the latter needs to develop at least one significant relationship with a caregiver.

 John Bowlby: the pioneer of the Attachment Theory

-The pioneer of the Attachment Theory was the British researcher and psychiatrist John Bowlby, who was the first to study this subject more in depth, by exploring the motivations underlying the mother-child bond besides the latter’s natural drive to be nourished.
-Bowlby noticed that the child’s needs went beyond nourishment and realized that attachment originated from the need of protection, serenity and love.
+The pioneer of the Attachment Theory was the British researcher and psychiatrist John Bowlby, who was the first to study this subject more in depth, by exploring the motivations underlying the mother-child bond besides the latter's natural drive to be nourished.
+Bowlby noticed that the child's needs went beyond nourishment and realised that attachment originated from the need for protection, serenity and love.